Rahulgond0512/Business-Insight-360/README.md

 The dashboard is designed to provide insights in the following sequence:

-- **Finance View** – revenue, profit, gross margin, and financial trends
+- **Finance** – revenue, profit, gross margin, and financial trends
-- **Sales View** – customer and product sales performance analysis
+- **Sales** – customer and product sales performance analysis
-- **Marketing View** – market, region, and customer behavior insights
+- **Marketing** – market, region, and customer behavior insights
-- **Supply Chain View** – forecast accuracy, inventory, and operational performance
+- **Supply Chain** – forecast accuracy, inventory, and operational performance
-- **Executive View** – overall business performance and KPI summary
+- **Executive** – overall business performance and KPI summary

 ---